guanxyz/vpic-docker/README.md

 <script 2 path>
 # End
 ````
-The folder name is the name (not path) of the folder where the run is going to occur.
+The folder name is the name (not path) of the folder where the run is going to occur.\n
-The deck name is the input deck path.
+The deck name is the input deck path.\n
-The file paths are the files that you want to be in the same folder as where the run is going to occur.
+The file paths are the files that you want to be in the same folder as where the run is going to occur.\n
-The script paths are the paths of the in-situ scripts that you want to run.
+The script paths are the paths of the in-situ scripts that you want to run.\n
 Make sure to keep # Folder Name, # Deck, # Files, # Scripts, and # End, since runvpic.sh will use them to parse for the correct information.